jdoleary/Spellmasons/docs/TasksCurrent.md

 - Spell: Range, like aoe and chain but extends your range

+## Multiplayer Enhancements / issues
+- if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn
+- if you can MOVE_PLAYER while a super long cast is being triggered.
+    - you cannot, find a way to handle this for multiplayer so it's communicated that you have to wait to cast until someone else has finished casting
+    - IMPORTANT: Change the store description:  `Spellmasons uses innovative faction-based turns: You and your fellow mages can all move, cast and act simultaneously.` if needed
+- If player joins mid enemy movement it will force reset them
+    - this is still an issue: as of 2022-09-16
 ## Misc
 - **critical** Improve sending castCards with targeting based on id not position
 - (wont do?)
 Make an overlay screen that blocks interaction while waiting for sync